-Growth and yield of crop depend on more than a few factor, but the most significant role is played by climate.
-The function of solar radiation, temperature, moisture and precipitation can be very important.
-The oilseed crops, particularly peanut is very much sensitive to climatic factors like radiation and temperature [2].
+Yield of crop depend upon many climate factors like solar radiation, temperature, moisture and precipitation can be very important.
+The oilseed crops, particularly peanut is very much sensitive to climatic factors like radiation and temperature [6].
 Groundnut can be grown under wide range of climatic condition however, it is growing best in temperature range between 22 °C and 37 °C. Yield variation can be depending upon the variability of rainfall i.e., distribution and amount of rainfall.
-The effectiveness of rainfall in production of crop as influenced by the commencement of sowing rains as well as distribution and amount of rainfall in the course of the season [3].
+The effectiveness of rainfall in production of crop as influenced by the commencement of sowing rains as well as distribution and amount of rainfall in the course of the season [7].

-Groundnut production and productivity is being reduced day by day in the country, particularly in Karnataka and cannot possible to meet the requirement of growing population, which may be due to non-availability of good quality seed of improved genotypes, improper sowing time and establishment methods etc. In dryland agriculture, farmers have limited choice for sowing time, however in irrigated situation sowing time is one of the crucial non-economic
+Groundnut production and productivity is being reduced day by day in the country [8], particularly in Karnataka and cannot possible to meet the requirement of growing population, which may be due to non-availability of good quality seed of improved genotypes, improper sowing time and establishment methods etc. In dryland agriculture, farmers have limited choice for sowing time, however in irrigated situation sowing time is one of the crucial non-economic input affecting the crop yield [8].
+Being a tropical crop, groundnut requires warm climate and can be grown in kharif season due to congenial climate.
+Therefore, proper sowing time of groundnut in kharif is important for enhancing yield.
+The improved groundnut genotypes increase 25-28 per cent of yield, while 30-32 per cent by improved management practices [9].